Ahelsamahy/T1_ProductFeed/README.md

 - Condition [condition]

 To break down the problem:
-1. Export the query in `.xml` format from the SQLite file
+1. Export the query in `.xml` format from the SQLite file.
-2. Make verification on it according to Google product data specifications
+2. Make verification on it according to Google product data specifications.
-3. Export it in `feed.xml`
+3. Export it in `feed.xml`.

 # Steps
 ## Export the query
-Opened the SQLite file in [DBeaver](https://dbeaver.io/download/), join the 4 tables in the database and run query to get the result from it
+Opened the SQLite file in [DBeaver](https://dbeaver.io/download/), join the 4 tables in the database and run query to get the result from it.

 ```sql
 select p.product_id as 'id', pd.name as 'title', pd.description as 'description',p.product_id as 'link',